caprover/caprover-website/docs/troubleshooting.md

 - SSH to your server and view your application logs.
 Make sure it hasn't crashed and it's running.
 To view logs, please see the section at the end of this page "[How to view my application's log](#how-to-view-my-applications-log)"
 - If you application logs show that your application is running, the most common case is that your application is binding to a custom port, not port 80.
 For example, CouchDB runs at port 5984.
 In this case, go to app's settings on CapRover, go to HTTP Settings, then select 5984 as the "Container Port".

+## Cannot Verify Domain!
+This applies to you if everything is fine with the default domains (app.root.domain.com), however, when you want to connect a new domain to your app, you see "Cannot Verify" error.

+This happens when CapRover cannot verify that yourcustomdomain.com points to the IP address of CapRover.
+This can be caused by several factors:
+- DNS changes take up to 24 hrs to propagate, specially if your server had cached them before.
+So wait for 24hrs and retry again.
+If it doesn't work, proceed to the next step:
+- To confirm, go to https://mxtoolbox.com/DNSLookup.aspx and enter `yourcustomdomain.com`.
+Make sure it points to the server IP.
+If you're using a proxy service like CloudFlare, this may cause a problem.
+Disable their proxy in your DNS on CloudFlare and have A record directly point to the IP address of your CapRover server.
+- If none of the above works, please open an issue on Github.

 ## How to view my application's log?
 Your application is deployed as a Docker service.
 For example, if your app name in captain is `my-app` you can view your logs by connecting to your server via SSH and run the following command:
 ```